-Author has written 17 stories for Harry Potter, StarTrek: The Original Series, King and I, Hunchback of Notre Dame, Discworld, Star Wars, and Buffy: The Vampire Slayer.
+Author has written 20 stories for Harry Potter, StarTrek: The Original Series, King and I, Hunchback of Notre Dame, Discworld, Star Wars, Buffy: The Vampire Slayer, and Doctor Who.

 Both "Anna and the King" and "The Hunchback of Notre Dame" took me completely by surprise.
 I had never planned to write for either of those stories.
 Nevertheless, the process for both was cathartic, and I am pleased with the results.

 I loved Star Trek: DS9 and TNG as a child, and have turned to TOS as I've gotten older.
 Cheesy episodes, but great characters, especially Mr. Spock, who has not been matched in any of the four successive shows.
 His relationship with Kirk is practically a love affair in canon - a beautiful friendship that could also be an amazing romance.